Ten Favorite Low-Carb Green Vegetable Recipes (plus honorable mentions!)

-A few of these recipes are long-time favorites, and I can assure you that every recipe here is a winner.
+A few of these low-carb green vegetable recipes are long-time favorites that I’ve been making for years, and every recipe here is a winner.
 Hope you enjoy at least one of these on the Thanksgiving table!
-(And if you want more ideas for low-carb Thanksgiving Recipes, here are 25+ Low-Carb and Gluten-Free Holiday Side Dishes, Appetizers, and Salads if you want to see more of my favorites for low-carb holiday food!)
+(And check out 25+ Low-Carb and Gluten-Free Holiday Side Dishes, Appetizers, and Salads if you want to see more of my favorites for low-carb holiday food!)

 I”m happy to have a new photo for Roasted Green Beans with Mushrooms, Balsamic, and Parmesan that have been pinned millions of times!
 And I promise, you’ll love this way of roasting green beans if you try it.